Narayanhiti Palace Museum: Early residences

 Ownership of the palace site changed multiple times prior to being occupied by the monarchy.
 Prime Minister Fateh Jung Shah; his father, Choutaria Pran Shah, also lived on the property.
 Fateh was killed in the Kot massacre on 19 September 1846 and his family was killed or exiled from Kathmandu.
-General Shree Prime Minister Chautariya Puskhar Shah and his family also lived in the area.
+Prime Minister Chautariya Pushkar Shah and his family also lived in the area.
 The area was basically reserved for Chautariya families.

 The property and palace was taken over by Colonel Ranodip Singh Kunwar, the brother of Jung Bahadur Rana, who moved into Choutaria's residence after minor renovations.
 After Ranodip became prime minister in 1877, the complex was renovated and expanded into a lavish multi-wing palace.
 Ranodip was assassinated during the coup d'état on 22 November 1885 in the palace's southern wing.

 Royal residence

 Bir Shumsher Jang Bahadur Rana succeeded Ranodip as Prime Minister and took over the palace.
 In 1886, Bir Shumsher ordered the old palace demolished, and a new one constructed by architect Jogbir Sthapit as a residence for King Prithvi Bir Bikram Shah, his son-in-law.
 This moved the royal residence from Hanuman Dhoka Durbar to Narayanhiti.

 The palace was damaged in the 1934 Nepal–Bihar earthquake, killing two infant daughters of King Tribhuvan.
 Colonel Surya Jung Thapa, an engineer, oversaw repairs and renovations which added a new portico and grand staircase.

 King Mahendra ordered the palace to be demolished and replaced in 1963.
 The new palace was designed by American architect Benjamin Polk, who was living in India.
 Nepalese architecture styles were used to create a national symbol.
 Construction ended in 1969.
 Griha Pravesh (a housewarming party) was performed on 27 February 1970 for the wedding of Crown Prince Birendra.